-The carrying amount of the non-derivative financial assets, net of the recorded allowances for expect a credit losses, represents the maximum amount exposed to credit risk.
+The carrying amount of the non-derivative financial assets, net of the recorded allowances for expected credit losses, represents the maximum amount exposed to credit risk.
 The Group evaluates the concentration of risk with respect to trade receivables and contract assets as low.
-Although collection of receivables could be influenced by macro-economic factors, management believes that there is no significant risk of loss to the Group beyond the allowances already recorded.
+Although collection of receivables could be influenced by macroeconomic factors, management believes that there is no significant risk of loss to the Group beyond the allowances already recorded.